6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

 This is awesome for us shooters since the Type 2 Grendel is the better, stronger, version.

-While there are still Type 1 bolts and barrels floating around out there, it’s really uncommon to come across one.
+While there are still Type 1 bolts and barrels floating around out there, it’s uncommon to come across one.

-6.5 Grendel Ammo on Workbench
+6.5 Grendel Ammo6.5 Grendel Ammo

 6.8 SPC